Kequc/turbulent-ws/README.md

 ### add a reminder

-Send a message to the connected websocket server running at `ws://localhost:1337` in the following format to set a reminder that will get sent at that time.
+Send a message to the connected websocket server running at `ws://localhost:1337` in the following format to set a reminder that will get returned to you at that time.

 ```
 {